Skip to main content

 Learn more about using Serenity/JS with WebdriverIO.

-The @serenity-js/serenity-bdd module ships with a command line tool called serenity-bdd, where:
+The @serenity-js/serenity-bdd module includes a command line tool called serenity-bdd, where:

-• serenity-bdd update command downloads the Serenity BDD CLI jar and caches it locally
+• serenity-bdd update - downloads the Serenity BDD CLI jar file and caches it locally in your project workspace for future use

 To learn more about serenity-bdd, run the following command in your computer terminal: